How much pre-training is enough to discover a good subnetwork?: Application to deeper neural architectures

 We perform structured pruning experiments (i.e., channel-based pruning) using ResNet34 \citep{resnet} and MobileNetV2 \citep{mobilenetv2} architectures on CIFAR10 and ImageNet \citep{cifar10, imagenet}.
-We adopt the same generalization of greedy forward selection to pruning deep networks as described in \citep{provable_subnetworks} and use $\epsilon$ to denote our stopping criterion; see Appendix \ref{ls_exp_details} for a complete algorithmic description.
+We adopt the same generalization of greedy forward selection to pruning deep networks as described in \citep{provable_subnetworks} and use $\epsilon$ to denote our stopping criterion.
 We follow the three-stage methodology---pre-training, pruning, and fine-tuning---and modify both the size of the underlying dataset and the amount of pre-training prior to pruning to examine their impact on subnetwork performance.
 Standard data augmentation and splits are adopted for both datasets.

 \textbf{CIFAR10}.
 Three CIFAR10 sub-datasets of size 10K, 30K, and 50K (i.e., full dataset) are created using uniform sampling across classes.
 Pre-training is conducted for 80K iterations using SGD with momentum and a cosine learning rate decay schedule starting at 0.1.
 We use a batch size of 128 and weight decay of $5 \cdot 10^{-4}$.\footnote{Our pre-training settings are adopted from a popular repository for the CIFAR10 dataset \citep{cifar_github}.} The dense model is independently pruned every 20K iterations, and subnetworks are fine-tuned for 2500 iterations with an intial learning rate of 0.01 prior to being evaluated.
 We adopt $\epsilon = 0.02$ and $\epsilon = 0.05$ for MobileNet-V2 and ResNet34, respecitvely, yielding subnetworks with a 40\% decrease in FLOPS and 20\% decrease in model parameters in comparison to the dense model.\footnote{These settings are derived using a grid search over values of $\epsilon$ and the learning rate with performance measured over a hold-out validation set; see Appendix \ref{ls_exp_details}.}